fwupd/fwupd/plugins/logitech-hidpp/README.md

 ## Update Behavior

-The peripheral firmware is deployed when the device is in normal runtime mode, and the device will reset when the new firmware has been written.
+Due to the variety of devices supported and the differences in how they're enumerated, the update behavior is slightly different between them.

+In all cases, the devices have to be put in bootloader mode to run the DFU process.
+While in bootloader mode, the user won't be able to use the device.
+For receivers, that also means that while they're in bootloader mode, the peripherals paired to them won't work during the update.

-The receiver device presents in runtime mode, but on detach re-enumerates with a different USB PID in a bootloader mode.
+A Unifying receiver presents in runtime mode, but on detach re-enumerates with a different USB PID in a bootloader mode.
 On attach the device again re-enumerates back to the runtime mode.
-All unifying devices attached to the receiver will not work for the duration of the update.

 For this reason the `REPLUG_MATCH_GUID` internal device flag is used so that the bootloader and runtime modes are treated as the same device.

+The Bolt receiver enumerates as a hidraw device both in runtime and bootloader mode, but with different HIDRAW devIDs.

 ## Design Notes